npr/metalogger/README.md

 Metalogger is a versatile logging library for Node.js that provides following features:

 1. Granular, Linux Syslog-compatible logging levels.
-2. Pluggable logging infrastructure (implemented: ain2 (syslog), npmlog, log.js, util-based logging, loggly, sumologic).
+2. Pluggable logging infrastructure (implemented: winston, ain2 (syslog), npmlog, log.js, util-based logging, loggly, sumologic).
 3. Timestamps for all log messages
 4. Filename and line-numbers for all log messages!
 5. Granular logging control: alter global logging threshhold for specific files.
 6. Application-development-friendly configuration

+If you already use Winston and think you don't need Metalogger, you should know that Metalogger can use Winston as a transport layer, and still provide all the additional great features on top of it.

 ## Why Should You Use it?

 Well, being able to see the filename and line number where logs were fired is awesome!
 But also:

 TL;DR: [NodejsReactions Animated Gif](http://nodejsreactions.tumblr.com/post/56061993138/when-a-dependency-starts-writing-to-stdout)

 If you are familiar with [Apache Commons Logging](http://commons.apache.org/proper/commons-logging/) then you know why Node.js needs Metalogger, if not: keep reading.

 Node.js is famous for its modular architecture.
 However, every module developer can have his or her own  preference to which logging library they prefer to use.
 This can lead to one of the following non-ideal scenarios:

 1. No logging in the released code (typically what you see in most modules, currently)
 2. Logging using the most simplistic tools that don't support varying logging levels
 3. Chaos, when each module does extensive logging, but using completely differing libraries.

 Other platforms have solved the problem of logging in elegant ways.
 Metalogger is an attempt to integrate that experience into Node.js and achieve seamless logging experience.

 The metalogger module is a very lightweight bridge/wrapper for a number of popular logging implementations:
 [npmlog](https://github.com/isaacs/npmlog),
 [loggly](https://www.loggly.com/),
 [sumologic](https://www.sumologic.com/),